rabwill/short-trey-instructions/instructions.md

 You should be automatically redirected to a browser tab where the "Trey Genie local" agent is launched in an immersive experience.

-If not you have probably hit an issue as below:
+If not, you have probably hit an issue as below:

 !IMAGE[launch-error.png](instructions315038/launch-error.png)